 The first step is to decide what areas will be lawn and what areas will be planting beds.
 Planting beds next to the house should be at least three feet wide.
 After that, it is best to position the largest plants first and work down to the smallest.

+Right plant, right place is an important rule.
 Many people make the mistake of picking a plant then trying to find a place to stick it when it really does not fit anywhere.
-It is better to decide what size and shape of plants are needed to create a pleasing design and then choose plants that are appropriate.
+It is better to decide what size and shape of plants are needed to create a pleasing design and then choose appropriate plants that are suited to the growing conditions.

 How tall and wide can it get?